Investigating Transferability in Pretrained Language Models: Localized reinitializations of single layers

 \section{Localized reinitializations of single layers}

 We also experiment with performing our localized reinitialization experiments at the level of a single layer.
 To do so, we perform three trials of reinitializing each layer $k \in \{1 \ldots 12\}$ and then finetuning on each of the three GLUE tasks.
 Our results are plotted in Figure \ref{fig:localized-individual}.
-Interestingly, we observe little effect on finetuning metrics from reinitializing each layer (with the exception of reinitializing the first layer on CoLA performance).
-This suggesting either the presence of redundant information between layers, or that the ``interface'' exposed by the two neighboring layers somehow constrains optimization in a beneficial way.
+Interestingly, we observe little effect on finetuning performance from reinitializing each layer (except for reinitializing the first layer on CoLA performance).
+This lack of effect suggests either redundant information between layers or that the ``interface'' exposed by the two neighboring layers somehow beneficially constrains optimization.